Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 3.)
 Press the lancing end of the lancet against your middle fingertip and press the trigger to release the needle.
 The lancet will prick your finger.

 4.)
-With your entire arm hanging down, and your pricked finger pointing to the ground, wait for a large drop of blood to form at the end of your finger.
+With your entire arm hanging down, and your pricked finger pointing to the ground, wait for a significant drop of blood to form at the end of your finger.
 You may need to squeeze or massage the sides of your finger to promote blood flow.

 5.)
 Hold your pricked finger over the test field on the test cassette.
 The test field is marked with "S1".
 Allow the drop of blood to fall into the test area.
 Do not touch the test area with your finger.
 As soon as the drop of blood is on the test area, wait for 30 seconds.